-- 4.1 Establish and document an incident response plan that includes centrally tracking all security incidents. - 4.2 Formally document and adopt a comprehensive data breach response policy to promote an appropriate response in the event of a breach of protected student data. - 4.3 Complete the process of developing a comprehensive continuity plan and formally assign responsibilities for development, implementation, and maintenance of the plan to appropriate personnel.
+- 4.1 Establish and document an incident response plan that includes centrally tracking all security incidents. - 4.2 Formally document and adopt a comprehensive data breach response policy to promote an appropriate response in the event of a breach of protected student data. - 4.3 Continue developing a comprehensive continuity plan and formally assign responsibilities for development, implementation, and maintenance of the plan to appropriate personnel.
 Once established, ensure the plan is tested on a periodic basis.